Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Modelling framework

 As just mentioned, $A_{1}$ and $A_{2}$ are purely imaginary, as are all wave amplitude functions for bow-stern symmetric hulls.
-Figure \ref{fig:unmatched_amplitudes} shows representative amplitude functions (magnitude only) for the single ({yellow}) and two-pressure ({purple}) models (as well as Michell's thin-ship model and the Hogner model, which we will introduce later in this section).
+Figure \ref{fig:unmatched_amplitudes} shows representative amplitude functions (magnitude only) for the single-pressure ({yellow}) and symmetric two-pressure ({purple}) models (as well as Michell's thin-ship model and the Hogner model, which we will introduce later in this section).
 The parameter values for the pressure distributions were chosen to be: the half-width of the Gaussian pressure is the same as the beam of the hull, $\sigma=0.1$, the distance between the centres of the pressures is $90\%$ of the length of the hull, $\ell=0.9$, and the strength of the pressures is some small value, $\epsilon=0.05$.
 All of these values are meant to be representative only; other more informed choices for $\sigma$, $\ell$ and $\epsilon$ will be discussed later in \S\ref{sec:pressure_estimation}.
 The particular Froude number used in this figure, $F=0.37$, was taken from an experimental run (with a hull of length $1.5\mathrm{m}$ and speed $1.42\mathrm{ms}^{-1}$), which will also be discussed later.
-At this stage it is important to emphasise that the single pressure leads to a wave amplitude function whose magnitude is increasing up to a single maximum and then decreases again, while the two-pressure model has a number of local extrema and a sequence of zeros caused by wave interference.
+At this stage it is important to emphasise that the single pressure leads to a wave amplitude function whose magnitude is increasing up to a single maximum and then decreases again, while the symmetric two-pressure model has a number of local extrema and a sequence of zeros caused by wave interference.
 As we shall show later, this difference has consequences in the time-frequency domain.

-Motivated by the Wigley transom-stern hull, and the Hogner model we introduce later, we consider a minimal model consisting of an applied Gaussian pressure (of strength $\epsilon$) near the bow and two submerged point sources (of strength $\mu$) at the stern.
-We call this the pressure-source model.
-The sources are positioned at $(x,y,z)=(1/2,\pm\gamma/2,-h)$.
-The resulting wave amplitude function is
+{Motivated by the Wigley transom-stern hull, we also consider a more general minimal model consisting of two applied pressures, however now the longitudinal offsets, widths and strengths of the pressures are not necessarily connected to each other.
+The pressures are located at \((-\ell_{1}/2, 0)\) and \((\ell_{2}/2, 0)\) with widths \(\sigma_{1}\), \(\sigma_{2}\), and strengths \(\epsilon_{1}\), \(\epsilon_{2}\), respectively.
+The resulting more general wave amplitude function is:

-Lengthy discussions about exact solutions with submerged sources are provided in \citet{Forbes1989,Pethiyagoda2014a,Pethiyagoda2014b,Pethiyagoda2021a}, for example.
-Note that the solution for the free-surface location $z=\zeta(x,y)$ for the problem of flow past a submerged source of strength $\mu$ at position $(x,y,z)=(1/2,\gamma/2,-h)$ is exactly equivalent to that for the problem of flow past an applied pressure distribution if the pressure is given by

-\citep{Mccue2019,Pethiyagoda2021a}.
-This pressure decays algebraically away from its centre, rather than doubly exponentially like the Gaussian pressure does.